Therapeutic shoes & inserts

 Medicare will cover shoe modifications instead of inserts.

 Medicare will only cover your therapeutic shoes if your doctors and suppliers are enrolled in Medicare.
 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
-If your doctors or suppliers aren't enrolled, Medicare won't pay the claims submitted by them.
+If your doctors or suppliers aren't enrolled, Medicare won't pay the claims they submit.

 The doctor who treats your diabetes must certify your need for therapeutic shoes or inserts.